clokep/relapse/docs/usage/configuration/config_documentation.md

 List of IP address CIDR ranges that the URL preview spider is denied from accessing.
 There are no defaults: you must explicitly specify a list for URL previewing to work.
-You should specify any internal services in your network that you do not want synapse to try to connect to, otherwise anyone in any Matrix room could cause your synapse to issue arbitrary GET requests to your internal services, causing serious security issues.
+You should specify any internal services in your network that you do not want relapse to try to connect to, otherwise anyone in any Matrix room could cause your relapse to issue arbitrary GET requests to your internal services, causing serious security issues.

 (0.0.0.0 and :: are always blacklisted, whether or not they are explicitly